mutagen-io/mutagen/README.md

 Mutagen is a cross-platform, continuous, bidirectional file synchronization utility designed to be simple, robust, and performant.
 It is designed to replace tools like SSHFS, Unison, and SFTP editor plugins.
-Its *raison d'être* is remote development through code synchronization, though it can efficiently synchronize any type of content.
+Its *raison d'être* is remote development via code synchronization, though it can efficiently synchronize any type of content.

 ## Status